Ciaanh/XPChronicle/docs/DEBUG_LOG_SYSTEM.md

 ## Overview

 The debug log system captures all initialization and animation flow logs into a circular buffer that can be dumped on demand via chat commands.
-This is essential for troubleshooting initialization issues and animation problems in v2 bars.
+This is essential for troubleshooting initialization issues and animation problems in  bars.

 ## Features

 - **Circular buffer**: Stores last 500 log entries automatically
 - **Timestamped entries**: Each log has precise timing (GetTime())
-- **Categorized logs**: Logs are tagged by component (BaseMixin, CircularBar, LegacyBar, Animation)
+- **Categorized logs**: Logs are tagged by component (BaseMixin, CircularBar, ClassicBar, Animation)
 - **Chat commands**: Easy dump and management via `/xpbdebug` or `/xpbd`
 - **Zero performance impact when disabled**: Can be toggled on/off